 Then, create a FlowBuilder.

-Define your onGeneratePages function, which will be responsible for determining the navigation stack based on the full state.
+Define your onGeneratePages function, which will be responsible for determining the navigation stack based on the flow state.

 Now you can plug in an existing state management solution to maintain and manipulate the flow state OR you can use the built-in FlowController to manipulate the flow state.